 There’s an even longer list of vegetables that suit shady gardening, including:

 We hope we’ve given you plenty of ideas for making the most of your garden’s shady spot.
-Find more tips for growing in shade, including plant specific guides and pest help, at our plants for shade hub page.
+Find more tips and advice for growing plants in shade, including plant specific guides and pest help, over on our hub page.
 Happy planting!